 3. Forgive yourself.
 Whether good or bad, you do need to forgive yourself.
 Forgive yourself, obviously, for a less than stellar creation.
 But also forgive yourself for not re-creating the good stuff too.

 And forgive another, if appropriate.
 You don’t have to forgive that they did you wrong, but you can forgive what caused them to wrong you (that they are wounded and damaged).
-A subtle, but important distinction.
+This is a subtle, but important distinction.

 You will not be fully free to move on, until you have received the freedom of forgiveness.

-Go to them, in a little visualization.
-See them in the time and space they exist in (your past).
-And give them the reality they wanted!
+Go to them, in a visualization.
+See them in the time and space they exist in (your past), and give them the reality they wanted!